-Substance X in a method for the characterised other features for use treatment of Y, or in that/ (e.g. the for use or Composition comprising X for use in the therapy of Y, or in a method of treating Y, or in a method of therapy of Y, or as a medicament defined by its function (e.g. as an anti-inflammatory in that/ wherein (e.g. the substance /composition is administered topically, three times daily) medicament)
+Substance X in a method for the characterised other features for use treatment of Y, or in that/ (e.g. the or in the therapy of Y, or wherein substance

+Composition comprising X for use in a method of treating Y, or in a method of therapy of Y, or as a medicament defined by its function (e.g. as an anti- inflammatory /composition is administered topically, three times daily)